AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 aio app run --local
 ```

-(Soon to be deprecated) This will deploy the actions to a local [OpenWhisk](https://openwhisk.apache.org/) instance, which the [CLI](https://github.com/adobe/aio-cli) will autmomatically download and install.
+(Deprecated) This will deploy the actions to a local [OpenWhisk](https://openwhisk.apache.org/) instance, which the [CLI](https://github.com/adobe/aio-cli) will autmomatically download and install.
 The SPA will be run on the local machine. **Note: Users of Apple Silicon will encounter issues with this command.
 Please use `aio app dev` instead.**

 #### (First time users) Accepting the Certificate